-Chicago, IL, U.S.A.
-Age 64 Independent
+Chicago, IL, U.S.A. = Age 64 = Independent

+- Areas of expertise

+- Senior executive

+- Financial

-- Senior executive - Financial - Risk management - Global financial services executive I Knowledge of investment management - Asia, Canada & U.S. operations | Governance - Human resources management and executive compensation
+- Risk management

+- Global financial services executive | Knowledge of investment management

+- Asia, Canada & U.S. operations | Governance

+- Human resources management and executive compensation

 Mr. Prieur's strong financial background and his wealth of senior executive experience in the insurance business in Canada, the U.S. and globally qualify him to serve on our board and the management resources and compensation committee and the risk committee.